 The trouble with passwords, and how to correct it

-While passwords have been an invaluable tool for over half a century, they are not without their drawbacks: if a password is discovered by a third party, there is nothing to stop them from authenticating as that user.
-Just like if someone steals/copies your car key, there is nothing to prevent them from unlocking and driving off with your car.
+While passwords have been an invaluable tool for over half a century, they are not without their drawbacks.
+If a password is discovered by a third party, there is nothing to stop them from authenticating as that user.
+Just like if someone steals your car key, there is nothing to prevent them from driving off with your car.
 However, unlike your car, attackers stealing and using your credentials can be halfway around the world.
 To prevent security breaches in our hyperconnected age, we need more than just a username and password.

 Multi-Factor Authentication (MFA) requires a user to provide means of authentication from two or more of the following areas: